Stipend, Scholarships, & Supplies

 What happened to the AmeriCorps scholarship?

-In years past Corpsmembers enrolled in the CCC were also able to earn various levels of the AmeriCorps Education Award Program.
-Starting in the 2024-25 federal Fiscal Year, AmeriCorps stopped taking new enrollees into the program and the scholarship is no longer available for newly enrolled Corpsmembers.
+In years past Corpsmembers enrolled in the CCC were also able to qualify for various levels of the AmeriCorps Education Award Program.
+Starting in the 2024-25 federal Fiscal Year, AmeriCorps stopped taking new enrollees into the program and the scholarship is not currently available for newly enrolled Corpsmembers.

-I earned an AmeriCorps Scholarship, how do I access it?
+I qualified for an AmeriCorps Scholarship, how do I access it?

-Corpsmembers who have completed the requirements can access their award on the AmeriCorps scholarship portal.
+Corpsmembers who have completed the requirements can access their award on the My AmeriCorps Portal.
 Any questions on accessing the award may be directed to the National Service Hotline at 1-800-942-2677 or via the AmeriCorps webpage.

 Do I get to keep the uniform clothing I'm provided?